 It’s certainly important to know what to post.
 But just as important is understanding what not to post.
 For example, you’ll want to avoid:

-- Posts that seem prideful: While it’s great to showcase your achievements, you want to be tactful in your approach.
-The last thing you want is to come off as arrogant or boastful.
+- Posts that boast: While it’s great to showcase your achievements, you want to be tactful in your approach.
+The last thing you want is to come off as arrogant.

 Use Facebook to Grow Your Practice

-By keeping your Facebook followers active, you’ll keep your practice top of mind.
-You’ll also present new opportunities to gain new patients.
-After all, keeping your existing patients engaged means more repeat appointments and more referrals!
+By keeping your Facebook followers active, you’ll keep your practice top-of-mind.
+And keeping your existing patients engaged means more repeat appointments and more referrals.